kklis/proxy/README.md

     write(STDOUT_FILENO, buf, n);
 }
 ```
-You can read more on buffering issues at http://www.pixelbeat.org/programming/stdio_buffering/)
+You can read more on buffering issues at http://www.pixelbeat.org/programming/stdio_buffering/

 ## Advanced usage

+### Using parsers to copy network traffic to multiple hosts

 You can use input and output parsers to copy incoming / outgoing traffic to other hosts (e.g. for monitoring reasons).
 Just use "tee" command to copy network packets to named pipes and then read from those pipes.